Vol. 01 — Lifecycle Portfolio

 Good lifecycle feels alive.

-Open to leadership roles in lifecycle, CRM and retention at brands building for the long horizon — particularly in wellness, cultivation and the quieter end of premium ecommerce.
+Open to leadership roles in lifecycle, CRM and retention at brands building for the long horizon.

 Begin a conversation